dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/06
+Since the Twitter exodus has accelerated today, a reminder that everything I post is on my website (you're here 😊 and it's the primary source).
+I also post on [Mastodon](https://mastodon.social/@dkandalov), [Bluesky](https://bsky.app/profile/dmitrykandalov.bsky.social) and [LinkedIn](https://www.linkedin.com/in/kandalov) (I had no idea people actually read it 🤨)

 #### 2024/11/04
 This is probably the longest #IntelliJ alt+enter menu I've seen in the wild!
 (At which point does it become too long? 🤷)